kant/IoTWatsonTrainingandPredictionApp/README.md

 <h1>Pre Requisite:</h1>

-1. goto the IBM Cloud catalog home page and under "Apps" select "Boilerplates".
+1. goto the IBM Cloud catalog home page and under `Apps` select `Boilerplates`.
-2. click "Internet of Things Platform Starter".
+2. click `Internet of Things Platform Starter`.
-3. Enter app name and other required inputs and click "create" button.
+3. Enter app name and other required inputs and click `Create` button.
 4. This will create below three IBM Cloud service instances for you to start with IoT stuff:
 	* Node-Red JS sdk
 	* IoT Platform service
-	* Cloudant NoSQL DB service. <br/><br/>
+	* Cloudant NoSQL DB service.
 		Your newly created app instance will look like below:
 		<img src="src/extresources/images/Snip20180202_15.png" allign="center"/>
-5. get the credentials for below services, we will be updating them in a ".properties" file in few further steps:<br/>
+5. get the credentials for below services, we will be updating them in a `.properties` file in few further steps:<br/>
 	a.
 Speech to Text<br/>
 	b.
 Text to Speech<br/>
 	c.
 Visual Recognition<br/>
 	d.
 IoT (created in previous step)<br/>
 	e.
-Cloudant NoSQL(created in previus step)<br/>
+Cloudant NoSQL (created in previus step)<br/>

-Note: You can mannually add your precreated Watson services as shown below by clicking to "Connections" in left menu panel.
+Note: You can manually add your precreated Watson services as shown below by clicking to `Connections` in left menu panel.

 <img src="src/extresources/images/Snip20180207_35.png" allign="center"/>

 <h1>Before you begin:</h1><br/>